Basically, this is playing bait and switchnote with a trope. A work makes you think a trope is going to happen, but it doesn't.

 - If the car comes down the road in a series of wide turns, and it isn't clear if the car will hit the pane of glass (if it ever makes it there), it's zig-zagged.

 - If the car disappears from view and isn't seen again until after the sound of glass breaking, it's implied.

 - If the car stops before hitting the pane of glass and then takes a different route, it's defied.

 - If the car drives into the pane of glass, and not only the glass shatters, but also the car, it's exaggerated.
 If the two things listed, as well as the workers, shatter, it's taken Up to Eleven.

-- If the car is not doomed to hit the pane of glass, but one of the workers sees the car coming and stops in the street so that the car will drive into the pane of glass, it's invoked.
+- If the car is not doomed to hit the pane of glass, but one of the workers sees the car coming and stops in the street such that the car drives into the pane of glass, it's invoked.

 - If the car drives through the glass, and views are shown of damage sustained by the car either complicating the driveability of the vehicle and/or making the car more identifiable to the chasers, or the workers point out the direction of the car to the chasers as they drive by, it's deconstructed.